 In addition to its pro-LGBTQ legislation, some parts of Spain have a very active gay scene.
 Sitges, a beach town just southwest of Barcelona, has become a popular LGBTQ travel destination thanks to its numerous events and vibrant nightlife — not to mention the clothing-optional beaches.
 Other Spanish cities with lively gay nightlife include Madrid, Barcelona and Ibiza.

-In 2015, the Republic of Ireland (not to be confused with Northern Ireland, which is part of the U.K.) legalized same-sex marriage in a nationwide referendum, becoming the first country to do so in that manner.
+In 2015, the Republic of Ireland (not Northern Ireland, which is part of the United Kingdom) legalized same-sex marriage in a nationwide referendum, becoming the first country to do so in that manner.
 It passed with a large majority: 62 percent in favor to 38 percent against.
 Two months later, Ireland became the fifth country in the world to allow transgender people to change their legal gender based solely on how they self-identify.

 Germany, Belgium & The Netherlands